YuriODev/python-st-ignatius-04-string-manipulation/examples/README.md

 13
 10

-## Problem 28: Sequence Element Comparison
+## Example 28: Sequence Element Comparison

 **Problem:** Given a sequence of natural numbers that ends with the number `0`.
 Determine the largest number of elements in this sequence that go one after the other and are equal to each other (i.e., the longest consecutive sequence of identical elements).
 Also, print the element that is repeated most consecutively.
 If there are multiple elements with the same maximum consecutive count, the task does not specify which one to print, so we'll choose to print any one of them.